-28 Debate
+27 Debate

-- 28.1 The Chair will summarise the applicable report upon reaching that agenda item during the meeting proceedings. - 28.2 The Chair will call for a motion to be moved on that agenda item. - 28.3 If there is no motion moved the item lapses. - 28.4 If there is no seconder the motion lapses due to want of a seconder. - 28.5 Debate can only commence once a motion has been moved and seconded. - The mover of the motion, followed by the seconder then has the right to speak to the motion, 28.6 commencing debate, or the mover can reserve their right to speak until a time later in the debate.
+- 27.1 The Chair will summarise the applicable report upon reaching that agenda item during the meeting proceedings. - 27.2 The Chair will call for a motion to be moved on the agenda item. - 27.3 If there is no motion moved the item lapses. - 27.4 If there is no seconder the motion lapses due to want of a seconder. - 27.5 Debate can only commence once a motion has been moved and seconded. - 27.6 The mover of the motion, followed by the seconder then has the right to speak to the motion, commencing debate, or the mover can reserve their right to speak until a time later in the debate. - 27.7 The Chair shall ask immediately after the mover and seconder have spoken to the motion (or deferred speaking), whether the motion is opposed.
+If no Councillor wishes to speak against

-- 28.7 The Chair shall ask immediately after the mover and seconder have spoken to the motion (or deferred speaking), whether the motion is opposed.
-If no Councillor wishes to speak against the motion the Chair may then put it to the vote without debate. - 28.8 If a Councillor has spoken against the motion, the Chair will then ask if any Councillor wishes to speak for the motion.
-If no Councillor wishes to speak in support of the motion, the motion is to be put to the vote. - 28.9 The Chair will continue to alternately call for Councillors wishing to speak either for or against a motion until debate ceases upon which the motion will be put to a vote. - 28.10 If the mover reserved their right to speak at the beginning of debate, they are to be provided with an opportunity to speak to the motion to conclude the debate prior to the motion being put to a vote. - 28.11 Each Councillor can only speak once to each motion, with the exception of the mover who has the right of reply immediately before the vote is taken. - 28.12 The mover of a motion's right of reply is lost if an amendment to the motion is carried. - 28.13 The mover of a motion must not introduce new material when exercising any right of reply. - 28.14 If a substantive motion is lost and there is no outcome on a matter, the Chair should call for another motion. - 28.15 If Council is unable to achieve a resolution on an agenda item, a motion requesting what Councillors will need in order to be able to achieve an outcome, or a motion for this item to come back to the Chamber at a later meeting, should be put. - 28.16 The Councillor acknowledged by the Chair to speak must not be interrupted unless: - 28.16.1 they are called to order; or - 28.16.2 their speaking time has expired; or - 28.16.3 a point of order is raised; or - 28.16.4 a formal motion is moved. - 28.17 If a Councillor is interrupted by the Chair or upon a point of order they must remain silent until the Chair has ceased speaking, or the point of order has been determined. - 28.18 A Councillor must not digress from the subject matter of the motion or business under discussion. - 28.19 Councillors must designate each other by their official titles during debate and throughout the meeting.
+- the motion the Chair may then invite other Councillors to speak to the motion without requiring Councillors to identify their support for, or opposition to the motion. - 27.8 If the mover reserved their right to speak at the beginning of debate, they are to be provided with an opportunity to speak to the motion to conclude the debate prior to the motion being put to a vote. - 27.9 Each Councillor can only speak once to each motion, except for the mover who may make a closing statement immediately before the vote is taken. - 27.10 Once the each Councillor has been given the opportunity to speak, and the mover has been given an opportunity to make a closing statement, the motion must be put to a vote. - 27.11 The mover of a motion's right to make a closing statement is lost if an amendment to the motion is carried. - 27.12 The mover of a motion must not introduce new material when making a closing statement. - 27.13 If a substantive motion on a matter which has a statutory requirement for an outcome to be reached is lost, and there is no outcome on the matter, the Chair must call for another motion. - 27.14 If Council is unable to achieve a resolution on an agenda item, and the matter requires a resolution by law, a motion of deferral should be sought by the Chair, and that motion should state what Councillors will need in order to be able to achieve an outcome. - 27.15 The Councillor acknowledged by the Chair to speak must not be interrupted unless: - 27.15.1 they are called to order; or - 27.15.2 their speaking time has expired; or - 27.15.3 a point of order is raised; or - 27.15.4 a formal motion is moved. - 27.16 If a Councillor is interrupted by the Chair or upon a point of order they must remain silent until the Chair has ceased speaking, and the point of order has been determined. - 27.17 A Councillor must not digress from the subject matter of the motion or business under discussion. - 27.18 Councillors must designate each other by their official titles during debate and throughout the meeting.

-29 Seeking Clarification or Asking Questions of Officers
+28 Seeking Clarification or Asking Questions of Officers